 When most visitors visit your page, they will be looking for your content – not scrutinising your headings.
 If you have a logical reason for having more than a single H1, that will probably be logical for your visitors too.
 They should, therefore, be fine with it.

 Your page should have a heading, no question.
 Your page needs at least one heading or title on what the page is about.
 Most pages will be fine with a single heading – most pages surely do not need more than one.
 If the page needs more than one, give it more than one.

 In the end, it is you who decide what each specific page’s header is and whether one is enough.
 However, if you decide it is necessary for more than one H1 header, make it so.
 Google is fine with it and your visitors will probably also be – and don’t let anyone try to bully you into having only one when two makes more sense.

 My own experience

 Nothing happened and the page was fine.
 It didn’t blow up, the page was fine, the site was fine, rankings were good and visitors plentiful.
-Only long after did I come across the statements from Google and other SEO guys that indicated it is fine.
+Only long after did I come across the statements from Google that indicated it is fine.
 I forgot about the page long before I actually found the answer.